Tokyo Revengers

 Tokyo Revengers (東京卍リベンジャーズ, Tōkyō Ribenjāzu) is a Japanese manga series written and illustrated by Ken Wakui.
 It was serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine from March 2017 to November 2022, with its chapters collected in 31 tankōbon volumes.

 The story follows Takemichi Hanagaki, a 26-year-old part-timer with a gloomy life, who learns that his ex-girlfriend, Hinata Tachibana, has died in a dispute involving the Tokyo Manji Gang.
 The next day, while returning from his part-time job, Takemichi gets pushed off the subway platform by someone.
 As he is about to be hit, he jumps twelve years back in time, to the year he was dating Hinata.
 Discovering this, he makes the decision to do everything to prevent her death.

 An anime television series adaptation produced by Liden Films, aired from April to September 2021.
 A second season aired from January to April 2023.
 A third season aired from October to December 2023.
-A fourth season is set to premiere in 2026.
+A fourth season is set to premiere in October 2026.
 A live-action film adaptation was released in Japan in July 2021, with its two-part sequel released in April and June 2023.

 By June 2024, the manga had over 80 million copies in circulation, making it one of the best-selling manga series of all time.
 In 2020, Tokyo Revengers won the 44th Kodansha Manga Award for the shōnen category.